howellzach/aoc/README.md

 ## Year Attempts
 - 2020: Python
   - I was still quite fresh into learning Python and only made it to Day 3 before throwing in the towel.
+May attempt more days at a later time since puzzles are still available.
 - 2021: Go
   - Trying to learn Golang.
 I'll sometimes fall back to Python to check my understanding of the puzzle.
 Enjoy my highly inefficient and likely bad answers in Go.